This article may contain links from our affiliate partners. Please read how we make money!

 Can I Meal Prep This Recipe?

 Yes!
 It’s perfect for meal prepping!
 It’s completely no fuss, it just uses the slow cooker pot, requires only a couple of minutes of prep, and is super healthy!
-The best thing is, just like regular chili, it develops flavor over time, so it only gets better the next day!
+The best thing is, just like regular chili, it develops flavor over time, so it only gets better the next day; it’s perfect to add to your healthy crockpot meal prep list.

 You can serve it in multiple ways.
 My two favorite is with either a side of Mexican flavored rice or in a tortilla wrap with fillings!
 Some of my favorites to add are guacamole, sour cream, rice, herbs & cheese.